guido57/IReye/README.md

 1. Start from a clean sd: I tested 8M and 32M SD Samsung cards.
 2. Install "Raspbian Stretch with Desktop", I tested:
    - Stretch "	2018-11-13-raspbian-stretch.zip" downloaded and with "installation guide" at [Download Raspbian Stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-11-15/)
-   - at the moment (14th July 2019) Buster doesn't work with uv4l: SSL certificate seems not working!
+   - DON'T DON'T DON'T install any newer version of the Raspian Kernel than this (Linux 4.14).
+Otherwise IR infrared transmitter won't work!
+Never do "sudo apt-get upgrade"
    3. (Optional, if you don't have screen, keyboard and mouse) Prepare the SD you just created for headless operations following these instructions.
 See also [Raspbian Stretch Headless Setup Procedure](https://www.raspberrypi.org/forums/viewtopic.php?t=191252)

 ### Install the USB camera and microphone
 0. I tested Logitech C525 succesfully.
 Simply plug it into any USB port.
 C525 has an integrated microphone but if yours doesn't have it, plug a USB microphone in any USB port.